 Reality Check: Keeping the Lights on in Extreme Winter Weather

-Renewables and the energy transition at large have frequently been used as the scapegoat for winter reliability concerns.
-And language commonly used to describe fossil resources like “firm” and “dispatchable” make these plants sound as if we can count on them when we need them.
+Renewables and the energy transition at large have frequently been used as a scapegoat for winter reliability concerns.
+And language commonly used to describe fossil resources like “firm” and “dispatchable” make it sound like these fossil power plants can always be counted when we need them.

 Clean energy and demand-side resources have proven track records of both reducing peak demand and keeping the lights on during extreme conditions.Tweet